PageBot/PageBot/docs/pagebot/elements/index.md

 style combinations.
 But in case the defined font is a Variable Font, then we can use the width and height to interpolate a font that fits the space for the given string and weight.
 Caller must supply formatted string.
 Support both (x, y) and x, y as position.
+### newImage
+Create Image element as position (x, y) and optional width, height (w, h) of which at least one of them should be defined.
+The path can be None, to be filled later.
+If the image is drawn with an empty path, a missingImage cross-frame is shown.
+The optional imo attribute is an ImageObject() with filters in place.
+The Image element is answered for convenience of the caller.
 ### Page
 ### TextBox
 ### newColLine
 ### newColOval
 ### Text
 ### Image
+The Image element is a “normal” container, which contains one (or more) PixelMap elements and zero (or more) caption or other elements.
+This way the user can add mulitple PixelMaps, a title elements, etc.
+The layout of the Image elements is defined in the same way as any other layout.
+Conditional rules can be applied (e.g. if the image element changes size), or the child elements can be put on fixed positions.
+### newLine
+### newColText
+Draw formatted string.
+We don't need w and h here, as it is made by the text and style combinations.
+Caller must supply formatted string.
+### Oval
+### Table